Click here to ask AI a question

 Patents — evidence of invention, not just integration

-These are listed not as a credential block but as the most concrete public evidence of the "invents when existing tools don't fit" pattern.
-The first six form a coherent multimedia-conferencing portfolio from the early commercial internet era — Andy wasn't using a framework for internet video and audio in 1995; he was inventing one.
+These are the most concrete public evidence of the "builds the missing pieces" pattern.
+The first six form a coherent multimedia-conferencing portfolio from the early commercial internet era — Andy wasn't using a framework for internet video and audio in 1995; the team was building one.
+Full inventor lists are in the official filings.

 # Title (short) Patent